RRonier/soloproject-tier3-gamenight/README.md

 For this project you're just creating a simple text-based story line with multiple choices that the user can pick.

 # About Chingu

-[Chingu](https://Chingu.io) takes you out of tutorial hell, puts you with a group of teammates to build a team project in 6 weeks using Agile methodology, and helps you develop the skills that employers are looking for.
-This solo project is the means we use to help you choose the right Tier so that you enjoy your team project and are able both to learn new things and contribute.
+In case you didn't know, [Chingu](https://Chingu.io) takes you out of tutorial hell, puts you with a group of teammates to build a team project in 6 weeks using Agile methodology, and helps you develop the skills that employers are looking for.
+This solo project is the means we use to help you choose the right tier so that you enjoy your team project and are able both to learn new things and contribute.

 # Tech Stacks and Resources